spacefreak86/pyinotifyd/README.md

 async def custom_task(event, task_id):
     logging.info(f"{task_id}: execute example task: {event}")
 ```
 This task can be directly bound to an event in an event map.
-Although this is the easiest and quickest way, it is usually better to use a scheduler to wrap the task.
+Although this is the easiest and quickest way, it is usually better to use a scheduler to schedule the task execution.

 ## Schedulers
 pyinotifyd has different schedulers to schedule tasks with an optional delay.
 The advantages of using a scheduler are consistent logging and the possibility to cancel delayed tasks.
 Furthermore, schedulers have the ability to differentiate between files and directories.

 ### TaskScheduler
-Scheduler to schedule *task* with an optional *delay* in seconds.
+TaskScheduler to schedule *task* with an optional *delay* in seconds.
 Use the *files* and *dirs* arguments to schedule tasks only for files and/or directories.
 The *logname* argument is used to set a custom name for log messages.
 All arguments except for *task* are optional.
 ```python
 s = TaskScheduler(task=custom_task, files=True, dirs=False, delay=0, logname="TaskScheduler")